Get your team started in minutes

-Product managers are in charge of starting a sprint or creating an MVP.
+• Product managers in charge of starting a sprint planning or creating an MVP.

-UX designers and researchers directly coordinating feature concepts with user insights.
+• UX designers and researchers directly coordinate feature concepts with user insights.

-Architects and engineers can rapidly see how each feature connects to success metrics and user needs.
+• Architects and engineers who can rapidly see how each feature connects to success metrics and user needs.

-Business teams and leadership have a clear view of how decisions about products will affect the company.
+• Business teams and leadership who need a clear view of how product decisions affect the company.

-Teams in charge of marketing and sales gain from having a clear understanding of the advantages of features and how they affect customers.
+• Marketing and sales teams who benefit from understanding the advantages of features and how they impact customers.

 For simple asynchronous use, locate the template in cloud-based applications like Google Slides, Confluence, or Airtable.
 It is designed to open with a single glance.